 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
+The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods, in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets of these deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences, net of the existing valuation allowances at September 30, 2006.
-The Company had established a valuation allowance related to net operating loss carryforwards at RB Inc. due to uncertainty regarding RB Inc.'s ability to generate future taxable income required to utilize these carryforwards.
-The valuation allowance decreased in fiscal years 2007 and 2006 by \$7 and \$2,112, respectively due to actual profits and changes in management's assumptions about the future profitability of RB Inc. and utilization of the net operating loss carryforward.
+Based upon the level of historical taxable income and projections for future taxable income over the periods, in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences.
+The Company had established a valuation allowance related to net operating loss carryforwards and tax credits at RB Inc. and Nufern due to uncertainty regarding their ability to generate future taxable income required to utilize these carryforwards and tax credits.
+The valuation allowance increased in fiscal year 2008 by \$20.7 million due to the acquisition of Nufern.